dirtsimple/imposer/README.md

 While imposer performance is not generally critical, you may be running it a lot during development, and a second or two of run time can add up quickly during rapid development.
 If you are running it with a lot of states, you may wish to note that:

 * Currently, calculating the default `IMPOSER_PATH` is slow because it runs `wp` and `composer` twice each.
 You can speed this up considerably by supplying an explicit `IMPOSER_PATH`.
 (You can run `imposer path` to find out the the directories imposer is currently using, or `imposer default-path` to get the directories imposer would use if `IMPOSER_PATH` were not set.)
-* YAML blocks are processed considerably slower than JSON blocks, since external programs are used.
+* YAML blocks are processed considerably slower than JSON blocks, since external programs are used to translate them into JSON for jq.
 (This is *especially* slow if Python or PHP are used, due to slow startup times.)
 You can speed this up a bit by installing  [yaml2json](https://github.com/bronze1man/yaml2json), or by using JSON blocks instead.
+(Note: if caching is enabled, this will only speed up the processing of new or just-changed state files, or building with an empty or invalid cache.)
 * By default, the compiled version of state files are cached in `imposer/.cache` in your project root.
 You can change this by setting `IMPOSER_CACHE` to the desired directory, or an empty string to disable caching.
 * wp-cli commands are generally slow to start: if you have a choice between running wp-cli from a shell block, or writing PHP code directly, the latter is considerably faster.